 Dr Phil encouraged all three couples to have kids no matter what the cost.
 Even if one partner was lukewarm about having kids (the husband in all three cases, for various reasons), he should keep trying to get her pregnant, keep trying to make her happy, and keep trying to fulfill her dreams of having children.

 I think this is wrong.
-I think there’s a point where we have to stop trying — stop obsessing with having a baby!
-That’s why I recommend books like Sweet Grapes: How to Stop Being Infertile and Start Living Again - to help women find joy in other ways.
+I think there’s a point where we have to stop trying — stop obsessing about getting pregnant!
+That’s why I recommend books like Sweet Grapes: How to Stop Being Infertile and Start Living Again – to help women find joy in other ways.

 If you’re obsessed with getting pregnant but doing nothing productive about it, read Taking Charge of Your Fertility: The Definitive Guide to Natural Birth Control, Pregnancy Achievement, and Reproductive Health.
 It’s been the bestselling book on getting pregnant for a long, long time.

 Here’s why Dr Phil’s tips for women obsessed with having a baby weren’t helpful at all — and perhaps even damaging.

 Dr Phil’s Tips for Women Obsessed With Getting Pregnant

 Dr Phil had one tip for women who want to have a child: do everything you can to get pregnant.

 I thought this show would cover a variety of options for infertile couples…but the words in vitro fertilization, intrauterine insemination, and predicting ovulation were barely mentioned.
 They certainly weren’t defined or described!
 Nothing about adoption, fostering kids, or surrogate motherhood was mentioned.